 Yushan National Park

 With more than 30 mountains with peaks over 3,000 meters and what seems to be innumerable trails for hikers of all skill levels, you could spend a year in this region and not see it all, but be sure to make Kushan Peaks (the highest), Xiuguluan Mountain, Mabolasi Mountain, Dafenjian Mountain, Xinkang Mountain, or Guan Mountain hikes among your top picks.
 Xiuguluan River, Zhuoshui River, and Kaoping River are a few of the amazing scenic waterways passing through the national park, but there is so much more to see, hear, and experience with about 50 recorded species of mammals and 151 individual species of birds inhabiting the region.
 Factor in 228 butterfly, 18 reptile, and 13 amphibian species and you’ll find that the word biodiversity is a massive understatement.
 Beyond botanists and birdwatchers, budding archaeologists will also have a blast hiking the national park as it was once inhabited by the now extinct Bunun aboriginal tribe, which left behind a collection of prehistoric stone tools and pottery that to this day can be found on display in several protected sites within Yushan.
-Given the sheer abundance of flora, mountains, waterways, and wildlife that we cannot even begin to detail it all, but a good start will be for you to download the app and connect to a local hiking guide before your trip to Taiwan.
+Given the sheer abundance of flora, mountains, waterways, and wildlife that we cannot even begin to detail it all, but a good start will be for you to book a tour and connect to a local hiking guide before your trip to Taiwan.
 We also recommend reviewing the Yushan National Park website here.

 Yangmingshan National Park